python/cpython/Doc/reference/executionmodel.rst

 at the module level.

 A target occurring in a :keyword:`del` statement is also considered bound for this purpose (though the actual semantics are to unbind the name).
-It is illegal to unbind a name that is referenced by an enclosing scope; the compiler will report a :exc:`SyntaxError`.

 Each assignment or import statement occurs within a block defined by a class or function definition or at the module level (the top-level code block).